AnixPasBesoin/AnixPasBesoin/README.md

 ## Short Bio

-> A curious individual, currently pursuing his PhD in firmware vulnerabilities.
+> A curious individual, currently pursuing a PhD on firmware vulnerabilities.

 ## Curriculum 🎓